Nano Nagle

-Venerable Honora Nagle (c.
-1718 – 26 April 1784), known informally as Nano Nagle, was a pioneer of Roman Catholic education in Ireland despite legal prohibitions.
-She founded the Sisters of the Presentation of the Blessed Virgin Mary (PBVM), commonly known as the Presentation Sisters, now a worldwide Catholic institute of women religious.
-She was declared venerable in the Roman Catholic Church on 31 October 2013 by Pope Francis.
+Honora "Nano" Nagle (c.
+1718 – 26 April 1784) was an Irish Catholic religious sister who served as a pioneer of Catholic education in Ireland despite legal prohibitions.
+She founded the Sisters of the Presentation of the Blessed Virgin Mary, commonly known as the Presentation Sisters, now a worldwide Catholic institute of women religious.
+She was declared venerable in the Catholic Church on 31 October 2013 by Pope Francis.

 Background

 Nano Nagle lived during the period when the Catholic majority in Ireland were subject to the anti-Catholic Penal Laws.
 The Catholic Irish were denied political, economic, social and educational rights that would have lifted them from mass poverty.
 The parliamentarian and philosopher, Edmund Burke, a younger cousin of Nagle who spent part of his childhood in her birthplace, described those laws: "Their declared object was to reduce the Catholics in Ireland to a miserable populace, without property, without estimation, without education."